-Terminating a Lease or Rental Agreement: FAQs
+Terminating a Lease or Rental Agreement: FAQ

 In general, most states allow a landlord to terminate a lease or rental agreement if the tenant:

-- Fails to pay rent;
+- Fails to pay rent

-- Violates a clause in the lease or rental agreement;
+- Violates a clause in the lease or rental agreement

-- Pay Rent or Quit -The tenant must pay rent within a set time (usually three to five days) or vacate the rental unit.
+- "Pay Rent or Quit": The tenant must pay rent within a set time (usually three to five days) or vacate the rental unit

-- Cure or Quit -The tenant must correct a violation of the lease or rental agreement within a certain time.
+- "Cure or Quit": The tenant must correct a violation of the lease or rental agreement within a defined period of time

-- Unconditional Quit -The tenant must vacate the premises without the opportunity to cure the violation or pay the rent.
+- "Unconditional Quit": The tenant must vacate the premises without the opportunity to cure the breach or pay the rent